Parks & Reserves

 Ernest Johnson Reserve

-Ernest Johnson Reserve has two sporting ovals and is a popular spot to walk your four-legged friends in the early evening.
-It has a playground suitable for 5-12 year olds and a shaded toddler playground.
-It’s a great spot to kick the football in winter or practice your bowling on the cricket pitch in the summer months.
+Ernest Johnson Reserve has two sporting ovals and is a popular spot to walk your four-legged friends.
+It has a nature play areas for children, fitness equipment for those after a more intense workout.
+It’s also a great spot to kick the football in winter or practice your bowling on the cricket pitch in the summer months.

-Windsor Park provides pedestrian access from Mends Street to Perth Zoo and features public art, shade and seating.
+Windsor Park provides pedestrian access from Mends Street to Perth Zoo and features a restored 'Ferry Tram', public art, shade and seating.
 It's a lovely place for a stroll or to relax under the trees.